-- Oxhey Woods

-- Stockers Lake

-- The Withey Beds

-- Croxley Common Moor

-- Prestwick Road Meadows

-- Chorleywood House Estate

-- Rickmansworth Aquadrome

-- Chorleywood Common - Batchworth Heath

-And 145 Local Wildlife Sites.
-These are identified on the Policies Map.

-The Hertfordshire Biodiversity Action Plan (BAP): A 50-Year Vision for the wildlife and natural habitats of Hertfordshire (2006) identifies three key biodiversity areas in Three Rivers:

-- Mid-Colne Valley wetlands (gravel pits) and grassland - Whippendell Woods and surrounds woodlands, grasslands and wetland - River Chess Valley wetlands, grasslands, woodland and heathland

-These represent priority areas for conserving existing biodiversity resource and also provide the best opportunity for maintaining and creating large areas of quality habitat.
-The Council will give particular weight to impacts of development on biodiversity and ecological connectivity within Key Biodiversity Areas as defined in the BAP and future revisions thereof.

-Biodiversity is a key element of Green Infrastructure (networks of green spaces and natural elements including open spaces, waterways, gardens, woodlands, green corridors, wildlife habitats, street trees, natural heritage, heritage assets, earth science interests and open countryside).
-The Green Infrastructure Policy in this Local Plan identifies key assets for Green Infrastructure and the existing and potential linkages.
-It also sets out policy to seek a net gain in the quality and quantity of Green Infrastructure though the protection and enhancement of assets and the provision of new green spaces.

-In addition, mature trees on development sites can make a major contribution to the quality of finished development, provided they are given the space and protection they need.
+- Oxhey Woods - Stockers Lake - The Withey Beds - Croxley Common Moor - Prestwick Road Meadows - Chorleywood House Estate - Rickmansworth Aquadrome - Chorleywood Common - Batchworth Heath, and - 144 Local Wildlife Sites. - 10.25 The Hertfordshire Biodiversity Action Plan (BAP): A 50-Year Vision for the wildlife and natural habitats of Hertfordshire (2006) identifies three key biodiversity areas in Three Rivers: - Mid-Colne Valley wetlands (gravel pits) and grassland - Whippendell Woods and surrounds woodlands, grasslands and wetland - River Chess Valley wetlands, grasslands, woodland and heathland - 10.26 These represent priority areas for conserving existing biodiversity resource and also provide the best opportunity for maintaining and creating large areas of quality habitat.
+The Council will give particular weight to impacts of development on biodiversity and ecological connectivity within Key Biodiversity Areas as defined in the BAP and future revisions thereof. - 10.27 Biodiversity is a key element of Green Infrastructure (networks of green spaces and natural elements including open spaces, waterways, gardens, woodlands, green corridors, wildlife habitats, street trees, natural heritage, heritage assets, earth science interests and open countryside).
+The preferred Green Infrastructure Policy identifies key assets for Green Infrastructure and the existing and potential linkages.
+It also sets out policy to seek a net gain in the quality and quantity of Green Infrastructure though the protection and enhancement of assets and the provision of new green spaces. - 10.28 In addition, mature trees on development sites can make a major contribution to the quality of finished development, provided they are given the space and protection they need. - 10.29 The mandatory biodiversity net gain as set out in the Environment Act applies and is likely to become law in 2023.
+The Act sets out the following key components to mandatory BNG: - Minimum 10% gain required calculated using Biodiversity Metric & approval of net gain plan - Habitat secured for at least 30 years via obligations/ conservation covenant - Habitat can be delivered on-site, off-site or via statutory biodiversity credits - There will be a national register for net gain delivery sites - The mitigation hierarchy still applies of avoidance, mitigation and compensation for biodiversity loss

-Defra Biodiversity Metric